The Velvet Touch: Plot

 A police sergeant arrives at Valerie's apartment, and notifies her that Captain Danbury has called the theater personnel to report their whereabouts during Gordon's murder.
 At the theater, Marian, who has been hospitalized, is implicated as the prime suspect.
 When the interrogation concludes, Danbury brings Valerie to Gordon's office and shows her a letter Gordon had written rejecting Marian's love.
-Danbury also states Marian's fingers were on the statuette.
+Danbury also states Marian's fingerprints were on the statuette.
 Valerie returns to her apartment and tells Michael she believes in Marian's innocence.
 However, Michael believes Marian can defend her own innocence and proposes to marry Valerie.

 Michael invites Danbury to Valerie's interview with Jeff.
 As Michael converses with Danbury outside, Valerie postpones the interview.
 She then tells a hypothetical theory in which she could have killed Gordon.
 However, Danbury dismisses the theory as she lacks a motivation.
 Sometime later, Valerie visits Marian in her hospital room.
 Marian has guessed Valerie had killed Gordon and denounces her as a remorseless killer.
 Valerie goes to Danbury's office to confess until she learns that Marian has killed herself.

 Under heavy distress, Valerie is unable to concentrate during rehearsals and runs back home.
-On the opening night of Valerie's new play, Danbury arrives at Valerie stating that the investigation is closed, with Marian having killed Gordon.
+On the opening night of Valerie's new play, Danbury arrives at Valerie's stating that the investigation is closed, with Marian having killed Gordon.
 Trapped in her own guilt, Valerie walks about the theater until Michael confesses he already knew the truth.
 As the play progresses until the final act, Valerie writes a letter of confession, which Danbury finds in her velvet gloves.
 When the play finishes, Valerie turns herself in but receives her final standing ovation.